-They can then click the "Continue" button.
-They may be asked to briefly rate the lesson and be shown an option to pay to remove ads from the site.
-They can click through those pages to reach a final assignment completion page.
-Once they see that page, they will know that their assignment was saved as complete, and they can click "View all assignments" to return to their assignments dashboard page.
+Once they see the "Assignment Complete!" page, they will know that their assignment was saved as complete, and they can click "View all assignments" to return to their assignments dashboard page.

-The assignments dashboard shows all of a student's vocabulary and grammar assignments, along with whether their statuses are complete, unstarted, or unstarted (late).
+The assignments dashboard shows all of a student's vocabulary and grammar assignments, along with whether their statuses are completed, in progress, in progress (late), unstarted, or unstarted (late).

-This page can also be reached by clicking "Classrooms" in the banner at the top of the page.
-Students can click the blue title of an assignment to start the quiz or lesson.
+This page can also be reached by clicking "Classrooms" in the banner at the top of the page and selecting a class.
+Students can then click the blue title of an assignment to start the quiz or lesson.

 Students also have the option of clicking "Grammar" at the top of the page.
-That page will show any grammar assignments that they have, and they can click the "Quiz" button to the right of a lesson title to start the assignment.
+That page will show any grammar assignments that they have, and they can click the title to start the assignment.
 If they scroll down on the page or use the search bar, they can access lessons and reference articles for other topics.